denababaie/calculator/README.md

 Had to create a calculator using JS.

 ### Built With
-This project was built mainly using JS, HTML and CSS
+This project was built by mainly using JS, HTML and CSS